dbpedia/databus-client/README.md

 **Databus based downloader**

-* Due default values of `compression` and `format` are `same`, the Client is a downloader if you don't pass arguments for `compression` and `format`.
+* Due default values of `compression` and `format` are `same`, the Client is a pure downloader, if you don't pass arguments for `compression` and `format`.
 ```
-bin/DatabusClient -s ./src/query/query1.query -d ./downloaded_files/
+bin/DatabusClient -s ./src/query/query1.query -t ./downloaded_files/
 ```

 **File compression and format converter**

-* If you choose already existing files as source, the client doesn't use the download module, due behaves like a converter only.
+* If you choose already existing files as source, the client doesn't use the download module and behaves like a pure converter.
 ```
-bin/DatabusClient --source ./src/resources/databus-client-testbed/format-testbed/2019.08.30/ -d ./converted_files/ -f ttl -c gz
+bin/DatabusClient --source ./src/resources/databus-client-testbed/format-testbed/2019.08.30/ -t ./converted_files/ -f ttl -c gz
 ```